awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-integration-types.md

 ## Findings for custom actions \(Security Hub Findings \- Custom Action\)<a name="securityhub-cwe-integration-types-finding-custom-action"></a>

-Security Hub also sends findings associated with custom actions to EventBridge as **Security Hub Findings \- Custom Action** events\.
+Security Hub also sends findings that are associated with custom actions to EventBridge as **Security Hub Findings \- Custom Action** events\.

 This is useful for analysts working with the Security Hub console who want to send a specific finding, or a small set of findings, to a response or remediation workflow\.
 You can select a custom action for up to 20 findings at a time\.
 The set of findings is sent to EventBridge as a single EventBridge event\.

-When you create a custom action, you specify a custom action ID for the custom action\.
+When you create a custom action, you assign it a custom action ID\.
 You can use this ID to create an EventBridge rule that takes a specified action after receiving a finding that is associated with that custom action ID\.

 See [Using custom actions to send findings and insight results to EventBridge](securityhub-cwe-custom-actions.md)\.